 We have invaluable experience in carrying out large-scale and complex research studies, including the National Student Survey (NSS).
 We offer a range of student and Higher Education (HE) stakeholder research; we have an established reputation for our work in the HE industry and are experts in our work among students, HE stakeholders and a host of other audiences.

 We have undertaken a full range of quantitative and qualitative studies for the HE sector.
-In addition to the high profile NSS, Ipsos MORI has been involved in student satisfaction and experience surveys, such as the FE Choices Survey, research looking at attitudes and behaviours, evaluation studies of current activities/initiatives, cognitive testing for survey development, longitudinal surveys of graduates, as well as branding and marketing research for individual institutions.
+In addition to the high profile NSS, Ipsos MORI has been involved in the Intentions after Graduation Survey (IAGS), student satisfaction and experience surveys, research looking at attitudes and behaviours, evaluation studies of current activities/initiatives, cognitive testing for survey development, longitudinal surveys of graduates, as well as branding and marketing research for individual institutions.
 We have worked with a range of audiences including students/learners, HE providers, HE stakeholders and policy makers.

-Our clients include every publicly funded university and English and Welsh college in the UK, as well as privately funded Alternative Providers, key funding bodies, HE agencies and stakeholders.
-Our key HE clients and partners include the Higher Education Funding Council for England (HEFCE), the Higher Education Funding Council for Wales (HEFCW), the Scottish Funding Council, the Department for the Economy, the National College for Teaching & Leadership and Health Education England.
+Our clients include nearly every HE provider in the UK including private providers, funding bodies and regulators.
+Our key HE clients and partners include the Office for Students (OfS), the Higher Education Funding Council for Wales (HEFCW), the Scottish Funding Council, the Department for the Economy and Health Education England.

 The National Student Survey

-The NSS is a complex survey which employs a mixed methodology approach of online and telephone methods to achieve a final response rate of at least 50% from the 350,000 or so students eligible each year.
+The National Student Survey (NSS) is a complex survey which employs a mixed methodology approach of online and telephone methods to achieve a final response rate of at least 50% from the 350,000 or so students eligible each year.

-Ipsos MORI's gold standard higher education research project is the NSS, which we have conducted annually since 2005 on behalf of HEFCE (Higher Education Funding Council for England) and key partners.
+Ipsos MORI's gold standard higher education research project is the NSS, which we have conducted annually since 2005 on behalf of UK higher education funders and regulators.
 The NSS is an opportunity for nearly half a million students across the UK in their final year of their courses to give feedback on their academic experience.

 The NSS asks 27 questions, relating to nine aspects of the learning experience: